Rice–Poindexter case

-David Rice (1947 – March 11, 2016) (also known as Mondo we Langa) and Edward Poindexter were charged and convicted of the murder of Omaha Police Officer Larry Minard.
+David Rice (also known as Mondo we Langa; 1947 – March 11, 2016) and Edward Poindexter (November 1, 1944 - died December 7, 2023) were African-American activists charged and convicted of the murder of Omaha Police Officer Larry Minard.
 Minard died when a suitcase bomb containing dynamite exploded in a North Omaha home on August 17, 1970.
 Officer John Tess was also injured in the explosion.
-Rice died on March 11, 2016.
-He was 68 years old and had been in poor health.

 Poindexter and Rice had been members of the Black Panther Party.

 Their case was, and continues to be, controversial.
 The Omaha Police recommended withholding exculpatory evidence, a tape of a 911 call, from being played at the trial.
 The two men had been targeted by the FBI's COINTELPRO (Counter Intelligence Program), which operated against and infiltrated anti-war and civil rights groups, including the Omaha Black Panthers.
-Amnesty International has been following the case and recommended a retrial or release for Rice and Poindexter.
-The state's parole board have recommended the men for release, but political leaders have not acted on these recommendations.
+Amnesty International has been following the case and in 1999 recommended a retrial or release for Rice and Poindexter.
+The state's parole board recommended the men for release, but political leaders did not act on these recommendations.

 Rice and Poindexter

-David Rice was born in Omaha on May 21st 1947, graduated from Creighton Preparatory School and took courses at Creighton University.
+David Rice was born in Omaha on May 21, 1947, graduated from Creighton Preparatory School and took courses at Creighton University.
 Both are Catholic institutions of learning.
 He wrote for the local underground paper, Buffalo Chip, from 1969 to 1970 and was a member of the Black Panther Party (BPP).
 He played guitar at Holy Family Roman Catholic Church, a center of progressive activism in the 1960s and 1970s under the pastorate of Fr.
 John McCaslin.
 Rice also ran a breakfast program for inner-city youth and was a well-known community activist.
 At the time of his death on March 12, 2016, David Rice/Mondo we Langa was a published poet and playwright.
 Even writing from prison, he had become a major voice for justice and the arts in Nebraska.

 Ed Poindexter was born in Omaha in 1944.
-He is a Vietnam War veteran.
-Like Rice, Poindexter was a community activist in North Omaha and a delegate to the 1968 county Democratic convention.
-He has published books on self-esteem and has worked on educating and motivating prison inmates who are near release.
-In the late 1970s, he transferred to prison in Minnesota to earn a master's degree, and transferred back to Nebraska in 2006.
+He was a Vietnam War veteran, and was honorably discharged.
+Like Rice, Poindexter was a community activist in North Omaha and was elected to the Douglas County Democratic Convention in 1970.
+During his incarceration in he earned an associate's degree through Southeast Community College, and in 1979 he was transferred to prison in Minnesota to earn a bachelor's degree in human services from Metro State University in St. Paul.
+He also completed master's degree coursework in industrial systems through Goddard Graduate School in Montpellier, Vermont.
+In Minnesota he taught self-improvement groups for youths in the prison, ran a juvenile detention hotline, and worked in the prison audio-visual department.
+Poindexter produced rap songs under the name, "Jammer from the Slammer," and was active in Toastmasters International.
+He transferred back to Nebraska's prison system in 2006.